How to get a Virginia Marijuana Cultivation License

 Although beginning July 1, 2021 adults will be able to possess up to one ounce of marijuana and to cultivate up to four cannabis plants per household, the Virginia Cannabis Control Authority will not adopt regulations regarding licensing prior to July 1, 2022, while the licensing process will not be available until July 1, 2024.

 Take into account that if you are applying for an establishment license that requires an inspection by the Department of Agriculture and Consumer Services, you will need to provide proof of inspection or proof of a pending request for an inspection.
-You can get a license but you will not be able to sell marijuana products until an inspection is completed.
+You can get a license but you will not be able to sell marijuana products until you pass inspection by the regulators.

 What are the requirements for a Virginia Cannabis Business License?